espressif/esp-skainet/examples/noise_suppression/README.md

 - This example can run on ESP32-LyraT-Mini board and an external speaker connected to the board.
 For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-LyraT V4.3 Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html)

+- This example can run on ESP32-Korvo board as well, however, it is suggested to use mic-array speech enhancement (MASE) API for Korvo for a better speech enhancement result; please check [MASE example](https://github.com/espressif/esp-skainet/tree/master/examples/mic_array_speech_enhancement) for more information

 - headphone

 ### Configure the project